Query-farm/inflector/docs/README.md

 The `inflect()` function is the most powerful feature, allowing you to transform all column names in a struct or table result at once.

-This example Inflect the keys of a `STRUCT` or table's column names to a target case style:
+This example inflects the keys of a `STRUCT` or table's column names to a target case style:

 **Syntax:**
 ```sql